 Pediatric Audiology Services

 The UNC Hospitals Pediatric Audiology Team, under the direction of Patricia A. Roush, AuD, serves infants and young children with suspected or confirmed hearing loss.
 Pediatric Audiology provides diagnostic and rehabilitation services to infants and children with a wide range of hearing disorders.
-Pediatric Audiology works closely with UNC Hospitals Infant Hearing Screening Program to identify and diagnose hearing loss within the first weeks of life.
+Pediatric Audiology works closely with the Infant Hearing Screening Program at UNC Medical Center to identify and diagnose hearing loss within the first weeks of life.

 The identification/diagnostic process is closely linked with a comprehensive program of early intervention, ensuring the availability of important auditory information during the early, critical intervals of hearing development.
 Since the North Carolina legislature mandated newborn hearing screening in 1999, the UNC program has seen an ever-increasing number of babies referred from newborn hearing screening programs throughout the state.